dummey/ultralight-swap/README.md

 **Disclaimer: Don’t be a jerk.**

 ##Rules:
-Account must be at least one month old.
+1. Account must be at least one month old.
 And have 100 comment karma.
-A verification post with items and user name must be provided.
+2. A verification post with items and user name must be provided.
-Packages must be sent out within one week.
+3. Packages must be sent out within one week.
-You must get a tracking number to prove item has been shipped.
+4. You must get a tracking number to prove item has been shipped.
-Paypal is recommended for buyer/seller protection (arguably anyways).
+5. Paypal is recommended for buyer/seller protection (arguably anyways).
-Do not post identifying information, do that through PMs.
+6. Do not post identifying information, do that through PMs.
-Make your root post with cross outs for sold items.
-New root posts can be made when 50% of your inventory has changed (by adding new things or by selling old things), use your discretion.
+7. Root posts are for listings only. ~~Cross~~ things out as they are sold.
+New root posts may be made when 50% of your inventory has changed, use your discretion.

 ##Formatting Guidelines:

     Location: [Location]
     Timezone: [Timezone]

     Shipping Range: [List of Countries in Range]

     For Sale:
     * ([Price]) [Item Name], [Condition] - [Comment]
     * (US100) Tarptent Notch, Good Condition - Used for 10 days in Midwest, comes with stakes.
     * --something sold--

     Want to Buy:
     * (US150) Tarptent Protrail

 ##Replying to a posting: